Mentor Areas

 Description:

-Recent studies by our lab (Kovuru et al., Nature Communications 2024) have identified the origins of hematopoietic failure in FA during development.
-In a series of experiments we identified proteotoxcity as a novel mechanism of failure.
-In this project we will delve into the molecular and cellular underpinnings of our observation and and develop pharmacological and genetic strategies to reverse stem cell losses.
-These studies will leverage new FA animal models, drug discovery and involve studies of genome stability.
+Mechanisms of Hematopoietic Stem Cell Failure and Preclinical Gene Repair in Fanconi Anemia (FA): Recent studies by our lab (Kovuru et al., Nature Communications 2024; Banda et al, Molecular Therapy-Nucleic Acids) have identified the origins of hematopoietic failure in FA during development and devised strategies for in vivo gene therapy in FA.
+In this project we will delve into the molecular and cellular underpinnings of our observation to develop pharmacological and genetic (CRISPR) strategies to reverse stem cell losses.
+Our studies will leverage new FA animal models, lipid nanoparticle delivery to the stem cell compartment and drug discovery for in vivo selection.

 Preferred Qualifications